Last updated on August 23rd, 2024 at 02:26 pm

 The M1 student visa is for degree, certificate, and diploma-granting post-secondary programs as well as private elementary and high school programs.
 To obtain one, you must gain admittance to an eligible program.

-A J1 Visa is for students participating in cultural exchange programs.
+A J1 Visa is for students participating in cultural exchange programs, which may include practical training.
 These may be sponsored by educational institutions, nonprofit organizations, and companies.

 What’s the difference between an M1 and F1 student visa?

-The F1 Visa is a student visa for foreign nationals who wish to participate in vocational training in the U.S., while the M1 student visa is for degree, certificate, and diploma programs at universities or other accredited schools.
+The F1 Visa is a student visa for foreign nationals who wish to participate in vocational studies in the U.S., while the M1 student visa is for degree, certificate, and diploma programs at universities or other certified schools.

 Normally, you can’t convert an F1 Visa to an M1 Visa.
 You normally need to return home and begin the process again to study in the U.S. under an M1 Visa.